Monty Python's The Meaning of Life: Production

 According to Palin, "the writing process was quite cumbersome.
 An awful lot of material didn't get used.
 Holy Grail had a structure, a loose one: the search for the grail.
 Same with Life of Brian.
 With this, it wasn't so clear.
 In the end, we just said: 'Well, what the heck.
 We have got lots of good material, let's give it the loosest structure, which will be the meaning of life'".

 After the film's title was chosen, Douglas Adams called Jones to tell him he had just finished a new book, to be called The Meaning of Liff; Jones was initially concerned about the similarity in titles, which led to the scene in the title sequence of a tombstone which, when hit by a flash of lightning, changes from "The Meaning of Liff" to "The Meaning of Life".

 Principal photography began on 12 July 1982 and was completed about two months later, on 11 September.
 A wide variety of locations were used, such as Porchester Hall in Queensway for the Mr Creosote sketch, where hundreds of pounds of fake vomit had to be cleaned up on the last day due to a wedding being scheduled hours later.
 The Malham Moors were chosen for the Grim Reaper segment; the countryside near Strathblane was used for the Zulu War; and "Every Sperm Is Sacred" was shot in Colne, Lancashire, with interiors done at Elstree Studios.
+The school chapel scene with the song "O Lord, Please Don't Burn Us" was shot at Churchill College, Cambridge.

 The film was produced on a budget of less than US$10 million, which was still bigger than that of the earlier films.
 This allowed for large-scale choreography and crowd sequences, a more lavishly produced soundtrack that included new original songs, and much more time able to be spent on each sketch, especially The Crimson Permanent Assurance.
 Palin later said that the larger budget, and not making the film for the BBC (i.e., television), allowed the film to be more daring and dark.

 The idea for the hospital sketch came from Chapman, himself a doctor, who had noticed that hospitals were changing, with "lots and lots of machinery".
 According to Palin, the organ transplant scene harked back to Python's love of bureaucracy, and sketches with lots of people coming round from the council with different bits of paper.

 During the filming of the scene where Palin's character explains Catholicism to his children, his line was "that rubber thing at the end of my sock", which was later overdubbed with cock.